esnet/iperf/_sources/faq.rst.txt

    - https://fasterdata.es.net/host-tuning/100g-tuning/
    - https://fasterdata.es.net/performance-testing/network-troubleshooting-tools/iperf/multi-stream-iperf3/

+My receiver didn't get all the bytes that got sent but there was no loss.
+Huh? iperf3 uses a control connection between the client and server to manage the start and end of each test.
+Sometimes the commands on the control connection can be received and acted upon before all of the test data has been processed.
+Thus the test ends with data still in flight.
+This effect can be significant for short (a few seconds) tests, but is probably negligible for longer tests.

+A file sent using the ``-F`` option got corrupted...what happened?
+  The ``-F`` option to iperf3 is not a file transfer utility.
+It's a way of testing the end-to-end performance of a file transfer, including filesystem and disk overheads.
+So while the test will mimic an actual file transfer, the data stored to disk may not be the same as what was sent.
+In particular, the file size will be rounded up to the next larger multiple of the transfer block size, and for UDP tests, iperf's metadata (containing timestamps and sequence numbers) will overwrite the start of every UDP packet payload.

 I have a question regarding iperf3...what's the best way to get help?
   Searching on the Internet is a good first step. http://stackoverflow.com/ has a number of iperf3-related questions